 In-Country Refugee/Parole Processing for Minors in Honduras, El Salvador and Guatemala (Central American Minors – CAM)

-The qualifying child in El Salvador, Guatemala or Honduras must be:
+The qualifying child in El Salvador, Guatemala, or Honduras must be:

-- Under the age of 21;
+- Under the age of 21, and

 Eligible Family Members